Title: Flash﹣November 22, 1963 (FS II.32)

 Medium: Portfolio of eleven screenprints, colophon, and Teletype text on paper

 Size: 21” x 21”

-Flash 32 (November 22 1963 Portfolio) AS PART OF ANDY WARHOL’S LARGER BODY OF WORK:
+Flash 32 AS PART OF ANDY WARHOL’S LARGER BODY OF WORK:

-Andy Warhol Flash 32 has a clear connection to the work Warhol did focusing on Jacqueline Kennedy, however now he is focusing on the man himself, and the events surrounding his assassination.
-The piece captures the moment which enchanted most people at the time- the moment when the charming President Kennedy would smile.
-His infectious smile would infect everyone who was exposed to it.
-The very dark filter on Andy Warhol’s Flash 32, is symbolic of the doom that befell Kennedy in the form of his murder.
-He is starting to look at American society and the relationship they have with the media and the obsession with tragedy, which he continues to return to in later works.
+Warhol’s Flash 32 has a clear connection to the work he did focusing on Jacqueline Kennedy, however now he is focusing on the man himself and the events surrounding his assassination.
+The piece captures the moment which enchanted most people at the time﹣the moment when the charming President Kennedy smiled.
+His infectious smile infected everyone who was exposed to it.
+The very dark filter on Flash 32 is symbolic of the doom that befell Kennedy in the form of his murder.
+Warhol is beginning to observe American society including its relationship with the media and its obsession with tragedy, which he continues to return to in later works.